-How to get the most out of your spend, when it comes to creating a logo, a visual identity and building your brand.
+How to get the most out of your spend and the investment of your time, when it comes to creating a logo, a visual identity and building your brand.

 Do not judge your designer purely based on their portfolio.
-At the end of the day, you want something unique, so there is nothing they would have already created that should necessarily inspire you.
-Although if all their work is very similar in style, you will know iimmediately if it would fit with your vision.
-You also do not need to see 20 different logos they have designed in order to see if they demonstrate diversity.
-Along with some reliable credentials, it’s important to pick a designer who has time, energy and expertise to complete the task thoroughly and to listen to you and your brief.
+At the end of the day, you want something unique.
+Therefore there is nothing they would have already created that should necessarily inspire you.
+It should merely demostrate a certain level of creativity, experience and quality.
+On that basis you do not necessarily need to see 20 different logos they have designed in order to see if they demonstrate their credentials.
+It is important to pick a designer who has time, energy and expertise to complete the task thoroughly and to listen to you and your brief.
 A good designer will add value by telling you want you need not necessarily what you think you want.
 Trust their knowledge and advice and if every answer they give is yes.
 Then that's a red flag right there.
 It should be a collaborate process, not a one way conversation.

 Be wary of agencies or designers who want ‘portfolio pieces’.
-Luckily this doesn’t happen too often, but sometimes a designer is more focused on producing something that they can use to sell, rather than focus on helping you sell!
-They shouldn’t need to pitch their logo idea to you, because they are making something that is a custom fit for you.
-It should be an easy pitch.
-Hence, no more than 2 ideas necessary.
+Sometimes a designer is more focused on producing something that they can use to sell themselves (to add to their portfolio), rather than focus on helping you sell!
+Be careful!

 Know what you need – Technically speaking.
-Please, oh please, do not accept a logo that is not provided in ai.
-(Adobe Illustrator or equivalent vector format), jpeg. and png.
+Please do not accept a logo that is not provided in ai.
+(Adobe Illustrator or equivalent vector format), and .png.
 This is a bare minimum and even then for some digital applications you might require further formats.
 If this is something new to you, you’ll soon discover why.
 Make sure those jpegs and pngs are in high resolution and ideally already have some provided to you ready to go and sized up, to integrate into your social media channels.
 A quality designer should do this as a courtesy.

 Prepare your list of deliverables Open up excel and start brainstorming.
 Create categories and list of every item you think your logo will need to be applied on.
-On your website, on social media, on your business card, on your label, on your envelope, on your invoice, on a roll-up banner for events (or to hide your laundry when you do online meetings), on merchandise labels, an event neckbands, video content (you may want an animated version), the list goes on and on.
+On your website, on social media, on your business card, on your label, on your envelope, on your invoice, on a roll-up banner for events (or to hide your laundry when you do zoom meetings), on merchandise labels, an event neckbands, video content (you may want an animated version), the list goes on and on.
 This step in invaluable at making your logo have longevity and deliver in every aspect of what you do.
 This should be part of your brief you give your designer.
-Their logo should work seamlessly onto all those materials, but that won't happen unless you tell them.